Carjacking of Christchurch grandmother caught on camera

 • Premium - A Moment In Crime: Herald true crime podcast now available in podcast apps

-The offenders then crashed the vehicle on Reynolds Ave and went searching for another, when they came across Kidd's nana.
+The offenders then crashed the vehicle on Reynolds Ave.

-One alleged offender, Jared Robert Fuller, a 26-year-old labourer from Kaiapoi, handed himself in to police on Tuesday night.
+One alleged offender, Jared Robert Fuller, a 26-year-old labourer from Kaiapoi, handed himself into police on Tuesday night.

 His alleged co-offender, who Detective Sergeant Brad Grainger said may face more charges relating to another series of offending, was still on the run on Wednesday afternoon.